BBieganowski/pymicrostructure/docs/contributing.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the microstructpy Code of Conduct.
+This project and everyone participating in it is governed by the pymicrostructure Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to me directly.

 ## Getting Started

 1. Fork the repository on GitHub.
-2. Clone your fork locally: `git clone https://github.com/BBieganowski/microstructpy.git`
+2. Clone your fork locally: `git clone https://github.com/BBieganowski/pymicrostructure.git`
 3. Create a new branch for your feature or bug fix: `git checkout -b your-branch-name`
 4. Make your changes and commit them with a clear commit message.
 5. Push your changes to your fork on GitHub.